vectrlab/apex-stats-modules/README.md

 # APEX STATS Modules

 These are prebuilt modules ready for use or modification in your course.
 A module brings together one or more dataset examples with a series of code snippets.
-See the instructor guide for more information.
+See the <a href="https://colab.research.google.com/github/vectrlab/apex-stats-modules/blob/main/Instructor_Guide.ipynb">instructor guide</a> for more information.

 # About APEX STATS